xmos/sw_usb_audio/doc/rst/quick.rst

     #.
 Connect the board to any power supply provided (note, some boards will be USB bus powered)

     #.
-Connect the board a host with driver support the USB Audio Class using a USB cable
+Connect the board to a host with driver support for USB Audio Class using a USB cable

     #.
 Install the Windows USB Audio 2.0 demonstration driver, if required.